Jahir509/Jahir509/README.md

 #### Quick Look
 The profile your are visiting belongs to Md Jahir Ahmed.
 He is junior software engineer who lives in Dhaka, Bangladesh 🇧🇩.
 Now he is working on a local company called AITS Idea Ltd. His responsibility is making the products of AITS Idea Ltd. more beautiful, secure, and reliable.
-He is currently using Angular, C# to developing somthing amazing, something new to Bangladesh.
+He is currently using Angular, C# to developing something amazing, something new to Bangladesh.

 #### Contact With Him